IPI Year-Long Fellowship Program

 The IPI Program is a 12-month course that will not only help you to reduce patient reliance on medication, but you’ll also learn how to make real breakthroughs in treatment resistance.

 Make an investment in your education.
 Take your practice to a new level of patient care.
 Become one of the few providers who can offer patients the opportunity for true wellness.

 And if you’re not happy with the program, you can get a full refund within the first 30 days after the date that you pay and register.
 Simply reach out to our team, let us know what we could have done better, and your refund will be on its way.
-In addition, you can keep the first pre-conference online series.

 Frequently Asked Questions

 Our online lecture will be scheduled in a regular time-slot during business hours so you can plan your schedule accordingly.
 However, if you cannot attend any of these lectures you will always have access to recordings of them in your online library.